JohnFrontzos/n8n-nodes-weatherxm-pro/README.md

 - Fetch real-time weather data.
 - Access historical weather information.
+- Search for cells by region name (H3 geospatial index).
+- Get all stations in a specific H3 cell.
+- Retrieve weather forecasts (daily/hourly) for a cell.
 - Integrate WeatherXM Pro API with your n8n workflows.

 ## Requirements